stellalc7/beat-connection/README.md

 ### Overview
-Beat Connection is data exploration.
+Beat Connection is data exploration made with JavaScript.
 Search cities, and listen to streams around the world.
 You'll also find the local top headline, weather, and time wherever you are.

 Behold our beat connections <a href="https://beatconnection.herokuapp.com" target="_blank">here</a>.